$e^+ e^- \to \mu^+ \mu^-$ in the Asymptotically Safe Standard Model: Real-time correlation functions from the quantum effective action

 \section{Real-time correlation functions from the quantum effective action}

 In this section, we access the real-time domain of correlation functions via the spectral representation of the propagator.
 The determination of timelike correlation functions from their Euclidean counterparts is a tangled and challenging task common to non-perturbative methods.
-In quantum gravity, this task is even more difficult, as we lack a proper definition of the Wick rotation even on conceptual grounds.
-These issues have been addressed successfully for the first time in \cite{Bonanno:2021squ} by assuming the existence of a Wick rotation, and then later in \cite{Fehre:2021eob} with a computation directly in Lorentzian signature, see also \cite{Horak:2020eng, Horak:2021pfr, Horak:2022myj, Braun:2022mgx} for examples in QCD.
+In quantum gravity, this task is even more difficult, as we lack a proper definition of the Wick rotation even on conceptual grounds, see also \cite{Baldazzi:2018mtl, Baldazzi:2019kim}.
+These issues have been addressed successfully for the first time in \cite{Bonanno:2021squ} by assuming the existence of a Wick rotation and using reconstruction techniques.
+In \cite{Fehre:2021eob}, a Lorentzian spectral functional RG has been set up.
+This approach has been used for the first direct Lorentzian computation of the graviton propagator, drawing from the spectral fRG and Dyson-Schwinger approach put forward in \cite{Horak:2020eng, Horak:2021pfr, Horak:2022myj, Braun:2022mgx} for quantum field theories.
 Here we review and build upon these results and utilize them for the computation of the scattering amplitude.